Vinetwigs/vcube-renderer/README.md

 ![](screen.jpg)

 ## A simple 3d cube renderer written in V lang, based on CodingTrain programming challenge.
-### This is a toy project to start learning this promising programming language.
+#### This is a toy project to start learning this promising programming language.
 Any improvement to the base code is appreciated!
+#### To ease programming, a small matrix library has been implemented.